 Explore these websites that pay writers to see if any are a good fit for you.
 And don't forget to keep an eye on the writer's market directory where I periodically add new listings.

-NOTE: As of May 2018, the writer's market directory was moved to a new system on the backend of the site.
-This allows posts like this one to be automatically updated as new markets meeting the pay requirements are added to the broader directory.
+NOTE: As of May 2018, the writer's market directory was moved to a new backend system.
+This allows posts like this one to be automatically updated as new markets meeting the pay requirements are added to the directory.
 It also means you can report markets by clicking "report link" if details have changed or the link is broken.
 This helps ensure this post will always be up-to-date.
-Check back periodically for new and updated markets.
+Bookmark this post and check back periodically for new and updated markets.

 Argot accepts submissions of essays, short stories, poetry, and more related to queer culture, marginalized communities, politics, and culture.
 Pay ranges from $35 for short poems and single panel comics to $250 for long-form investigative pieces.
 They also have a hardcover print edition where they accept poetry, fiction, and nonfiction pieces up to 2500 words.
 They pay a 50% premium for pieces accepted for the print edition.